-Neural Networks: First described in 1943 by Warren McCulloch and Walter Pitts, neural networks are a prevalent example of biological systems inspiring the creation of computer algorithms.
+First described in 1943 by Warren McCulloch and Walter Pitts, neural networks are a prevalent example of biological systems inspiring the creation of computer algorithms.
 They first mathematically described that a system of simplistic neurons was able to produce simple logical operations such as logical conjunction, disjunction, and negation.
 They further showed that a system of neural networks can be used to carry out any calculation that requires finite memory.
 Around 1970 the research around neural networks slowed down and many consider the 1969 book "Perceptrons: An Introduction to Computational Geometry" by Marvin Minsky and Seymour Papert as its main cause.

 Their book showed that neural network models were able only to model systems that are based on Boolean functions that are true only after a certain threshold value.
 Such functions are also known as threshold functions.
-The book also showed that a large number of systems cannot be symbolically represented as such means that a large amount of systems cannot be modelled by neural networks back to the spotlight by demonstrating the linear back-propagation algorithm, something that allowed the development of multi-layered neural networks.
+The book also showed that a large number of systems cannot be symbolically represented as such means that a large amount of systems cannot be modelled by neural networks.
+Another book by James Rumelhart and David McClelland in 1986 brought neural networks back to the spotlight by demonstrating the linear back-propagation algorithm, something that allowed the development of multi-layered neural networks.